Imxset21/cmercury/README.md

 ## Synopsis

 A simple C99 rewrite of the original Mercury software initially created by John E. Chambers.
 It is the NBody integrator based on Bulirsh-Stoer, Everhart and other methods.

 ## Building

 Building requires `gcc (version 4.8+)` and `make`.
-Once installed, open a shell and type:
+Once downloaded, open a shell in the directory and type:
 ```
 make all
 ```

 A libmercury.so file will be produced.
+Warning: this is non-portable (specific to your platform) by default!

 ## Tests